IBS-C vs Motility Disorders: When Fiber Makes You Worse

 • Variable symptom intensity

-• Often responds to dietary changes, fiber, or standard medications
+• Often responds to dietary changes or fiber alongside standard medications

 • Pain sensitivity and motility are independent factors (PMID 18684175)